harnerdesigns/jackharner-gatsby/content/blog/high-dpi-firefox-screenshots/index.md

 ![Show Me What You Got](https://media.giphy.com/media/26DOs997h6fgsCthu/giphy.gif)

-Go get them nice & fat portfolio screenshots of your work and send me a link on Twitter, [@JackHarner](https://twitter.com/jackharner).
+Go get them nice & fat portfolio screenshots of your work and send me a link on BlueSky, [@JackHarner](https://bsky.app/profile/jackharner.com).
 I'd love to see what you're working on!